isaacafrifa/CLR/README.md

 ### General Info ###

-* This project is the backend for my`CLR app` (React JS App).
+* This project is the backend for my`CLR app` (ReactJS App).
 You can check out the frontend in my repo.
 This application uses a monolith architecture.
 * This project is as at now strictly for *demo* purposes and is live on heroku.
 * Version : v1